Anh-Khoa-PC/spotflow-documentation/docs/recurring-payment.md

 - **Currency**: Select the currency for the charges.
 This has to be specified always as you can choose for it to either be in USD or in the local currency of your region.
 - **Region ID**:  Specify the region ID for the payment.
 This is important as we are aware some merchants have different prices for a specific product across different regions.
 To see our available regions, kindly go to our <span style={{color: "red"}}>`Fetch Region List`</span> endpoint to know your region ID.

-Once you've defined these parameters, use Spotflow <span style={{color: "red"}}>`Create Payment Plan`</span> endpoint to establish the recurring billing structure.
+Once you've defined these parameters, use Spotflow <a target="_blank" href={"../api/API Endpoints/Subscription Plans/create-single-plan"} style={{textDecoration: "underline"}}>Create Plan</a> endpoint to establish the recurring billing structure.
 Here's a sample of what the request body and response looks like:

 <span style={{color: "red"}}>`POST`</span> https://dev-api.spotflow.one/api/v1/plans